 - Consider unusual attention-getters.
 These can include games, role-playing, and audience interactions, etc. These can be effective in convincing the audience that what you have to say will be interesting and worth listening.
 Make certain, though, that any such attention-getters set an appropriate tone and energy level for the rest of the presentation.

 *Oral citation: An oral citation is the spoken equivalent of an attribution, which is a phrase used in writing to signal that you are using a source.
-For more information, see the answer to this question under the Opposing Viewpoints assignment in the CORE 101 section of the Handbook: How does an author signal that she is using a source?
+For more information, see the answer to this question under the Approaches to Written Argument assignment in the CORE 101 section of the Handbook: How does an author signal that she is using a source?

 7. How do I know which type of attention-getter may be best for my topic and audience?